FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 The image above shows how this works.
 Your application logic and all public information can be handled by Nodejs + Express.
 Anything sensitive, such as personally identifiable information (PII), is handled by FusionAuth.

 This allows you to focus a majority of your security efforts on the FusionAuth installation.
-It also means that if you create more applications, they can piggy-back on your centralised authentication instead of having to re-implement authentication for every application that you build.
+It also means that if you create more applications, they can piggyback on your centralised authentication instead of having to re-implement authentication for every application that you build.
 You can also create a multi-tenant configuration allowing you to easily have logically separate environments for different clients.

 Also, any integrations that you set up with other providers (e.g. Twitter sign in) can be done once, instead of per application.